|

 the contrary, even the most delimited behavior can nevertheless generate both artful liberty

-- SV: The last time I checked, Eunoia was up to 20 print runs, and "Chapter
+and poetic license.
+SV: The last time I checked, Eunoia was up to 20 print runs, and "Chapter

 I" was recently featured in Harper's Magazine.
 Does it surprise you that a book

-- CB: I am surprised that my own work of experimental poetry has enjoyed popular success,
+of poems--particularly one dubbed "experimental"--has had so much popular success?
+CB: I am surprised that my own work of experimental poetry has enjoyed popular success,

 selling more than 20,000 copies at last count, but this number still pales in comparison to